r0d3r1ck0rd0n3z/HTMX-pinboard/README.md

 https://r0d3r1ck0rd0n3z.github.io/HTMX-pinboard/

 Uses HTMX to create a minimal pseudo pinterest-clone.
-Note that this is very barebones and minimal as it was only created for self-study.
+Note that this is very barebones as it was only created for self-study.

 HTMX loads all text files saved in the `text` directory and displays them as an ideaboard (via CSS magic).